yueatsprograms/ttt_cifar_release/README.md

 Code release for [Test-Time Training for Out-of-Distribution Generalization](https://arxiv.org/abs/1909.13231).\
 This code produces our results on CIFAR-10-C and CIFAR-10.1.
-The ImageNet results are produced by [this other repository](https://github.com/yueatsprograms/ttt_imagenet_release).
+The ImageNet results are produced by [this repository](https://github.com/yueatsprograms/ttt_imagenet_release).

 ## Requirements
 1. Our code requires pytorch version 1.0 or higher, with at least one modern GPU of adequate memory.